arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

 1. Unplug your Arduino board from the USB port.
 2. Plug the board back into the USB port.

 This forces the system to reload and apply the new `udev` rules to your device.
-Try uploading your sketch again in the Arduino IDE!
+Try uploading your sketch again in Arduino IDE!

 ---